-- 5 The response rate calculation incorporates the selection probabilities of the samples for the initial recruitment and non-response follow-up stages, as calculated by the US Bureau of the Census for the American Community Survey. - 6 A properly calculated cumulative AAPOR response rate for panel-based research takes into account all sources of non-response at each stage of the panel recruitment, management, and survey administration process.
-A common misapplication of the term "response rate" in online panel surveys is to represent the survey-specific cooperation rate as the "cumulative survey response rate." - 7 See "Response Rate Calculation Methodology for Recruitment of a Two-Phase Probability-Based Panel: The Case of AmeriSpeak" authored by Robert Montgomery, J. Michael Dennis, N. Ganesh.
-The paper is available at https://amerispeak.norc.org/research/. - 8 The non-internet households (HHs) are those that do not select "High-speed, broadband internet at home (such as cable or DSL)" or "Dial-up internet at home" response options when they are asked "What kind of internet access do you have?
+The response rate calculation incorporates the selection probabilities of the samples for the initial recruitment and non-response follow-up stages, as calculated by the US Bureau of the Census for the American Community Survey.
+A properly calculated cumulative AAPOR response rate for panel-based research takes into account all sources of non-

+A property calculated cumulative AAPOK response rate for panel-based research takes into account all sources of nonresponse at each stage of the panel recruitment, management, and survey administration process.
+A common misapplication of the term "response rate" in online panel surveys is to represent the survey-specific cooperation rate as the "cumulative survey response rate."

+7 See "Response Rate Calculation Methodology for Recruitment of a Two-Phase Probability-Based Panel: The Case of AmeriSpeak" authored by Robert Montgomery, J. Michael Dennis, N. Ganesh.
+The paper is available at https://amerispeak.norc.org/research/.

+The non-internet households (HHs) are those that do not select "High-speed, broadband internet at home (such as cable or DSL)" or "Dial-up internet at home" response options when they are asked "What kind of internet access do you have?
 Please select all that apply" item in the recruitment survey.
-The non-internet HHs include those that only use internet on a cell connection or mobile phone. - 9 For transparency purposes, unweighted percentages are presented in this section.
+The non-internet HHs include those that only use internet on a cell connection or mobile phone.

+For transparency purposes, unweighted percentages are presented in this section.
 Hence, these results do not take into account oversampling and selection probabilities.
 The base weighted distributions that take into account selection probabilities can be provided upon request.